matthew-brett/learn-pages/week4_session2.md

     merge upstream/main`.
 This may do nothing, if there are no new changes in the upstream `main` branch.
 16. Use your text editor to make a change to the `README.md` file.
+17. Confirm Git agrees that you have changed the file with  `git status`
-17. `git add README.md`
+18. Add the file to the staging area with `git add README.md`
+19. Confirm Git agrees that you have added the file with  `git status`
-18. `git commit` (if you have your text editor set up correctly to work with Git) or `git commit -m 'Edit to README'` (if you do not).
+20. `git commit` (if you have your text editor set up correctly to work with Git) or `git commit -m 'Edit to README'` (if you do not).
-19. Push up your changes to your *fork* with `git push origin editing-readme --set-upstream`.
+21. Push up your changes to your *fork* with `git push origin editing-readme --set-upstream`.
-20. Go to your fork URL (of form `https://github.com/<your-gh-user>/diagnostics-<teamname>`)
+22. Go to your fork URL (of form `https://github.com/<your-gh-user>/diagnostics-<teamname>`)
-21. You should see a new green "Compare and pull request" button for your `editing-readme` branch.
+23. You should see a new green "Compare and pull request" button for your `editing-readme` branch.
 Click on that, fill in the description and submit the pull request.

 The team leader should: